-The conversion time for both external clock and continuous internal clock can vary from 19 to 20 rising clock edges depending on the conversion start to ADC clock synchronization.
-If a conversion is initiated within 30 ns prior to a rising edge of the ADC clock, the conversion time will consist of 20 rising clock edges, i.e., $9.5~\mu s$ conversion time.
-For noncontinuous internal clock, the conversion time is always 19 rising clock edges.
+The conversion time for both external clock and continuous internal clock can vary from 19 to 20 rising clock edges, depending on the conversion start to ADC clock synchronization.
+If a conversion is initiated within 30 ns prior to a rising edge of the ADC clock, the conversion time will consist of 20 rising clock edges, i.e., 9.5 $\mu s$ conversion time.
+For noncontinuous internal clock, the conversion time always consists of 19 rising clock edges.